Greef Karga: Season 3

-Greef appears in "Chapter 17: The Apostate".
-The Mandalorian returns to Nevarro in hope of retrieving IG-11.
-Greef is later confronted by pirates.
-In a stand off, Greef kills all but one of them, as he wants him to inform others that Nevarro is a strong opponent.
+Greef appears in season 3, where Weathers again directs an episode.
+He first appears in the season premiere, "Chapter 17: The Apostate", when The Mandalorian returns to Nevarro in hope of retrieving IG-11.
+Greef, who is now Nevarro's High Magistrate is later confronted by pirates.
+In a stand off, Greef wounds one of them, as he wants them to inform the others that Nevarro is no longer a haven for Pirates.
 The two attempt to revive IG-11, and are successful, though he reverts to his original programming, attempting to kill Grogu.
 Greef leads The Mandalorian to Anzellans, who inform him that he needs a memory core to fix IG-11.
 Greef agrees to protect IG-11 as The Mandalorian heads off to find a memory core.

+In "Chapter 21: The Pirate", Gorian Shard attacks Nevarro, seeking revenge on Greef for killing one of his men.
+The people of Nevarro are forced to flee the city, and Greef sends a distress signal to the New Republic.
+This is rejected, but Carson Teva alerts the Mandalorian who agrees to, with help from his Mandalorian forces, assist Greef in taking down Gorian Shard's ship and forces, and eventually killing Shard.
+Greef thanks the Mandalorian, and offers the Mandalorians a home on Nevarro.

+In "Chapter 23: The Spies", Greef gifts the Mandalorian with IG-12, a rebuilt IG-11 which now serves as a mech suit for Grogu, allowing him to communicate saying "yes" or "no".